 Your business’s reputation and brand value depend on the quality of customer experience.
 The UI, UX, meaningful content, website performance, etc all affect the CX.
 In this blog, you will get to know about crucial performance metrics you should care about to delight your customers/users.

-There are quite a many website performance metrics.
+There are quite many website performance metrics.
 Enough to confuse you about which ones should be given priority.
-Being in the business for 18+ years, We have also made a series of articles which we think people follow while doing Website development:
+Being in the business for 18+ years, We have published a series of articles to help you understand web development design:

 Therefore, I have curated the list of sixteen crucial metrics with the help of the development team.